-To move closer to Baby-Friendly designation, this year, we will:
+To move closer to Baby Friendly designation, this year, we will:

-- Continue to ensure that all staff are oriented to the Breastfeeding Policy. - Place a summary of the Infant Feeding Policy in all public areas of Public Health North Zone - Place signs in all public areas in the North Zone stating that breastfeeding is welcome. - Partner with major employers to encourage support for breastfeeding mothers returning to work. - Create tools to measure patient satisfaction and understanding of breastfeeding. - Provide formal support to the peer-led breastfeeding support group. - Ensure that all clinical staff have received at least 20 hours of Breastfeeding education in addition to three hours of clinical education.
+- Continue to ensure that all staff are oriented to the Infant Feeding Policy. - Ensure that all clinical staff have received at least 20 hours of Breastfeeding education in addition to three hours of clinical education.
 Staff that require education consist of casual employees and any new employees. - Continue to engage public health staff in learning about breastfeeding management and promotion.
-Encourage continuing education. - Continue to ensure all practices within public health are compliant with the International Code of Marketing of Breast-milk Substitutes. - Engage our community physicians by providing education specifically tailored to their learning needs. - Engage acute care partners by assisting them to: Improve staff education, increase the practice of skin-to-skin and mom and baby togetherness, and reduce the inappropriate distribution of products that within the scope of the International Code of Marketing of Breast-milk Substitutes. - Engage the community through our website and social media.
-Improve visibility of the program in the community through community events. - Revamp and publicize the BFI website
+Encourage continuing education. - Continue to ensure all practices within public health are compliant with the International Code of Marketing of Breast-milk Substitutes. - Engage our community physicians by providing education specifically tailored to their learning needs. - Continue to engage acute care partners by assisting them to: Improve staff education, increase the practice of skin-to-skin and mom and baby togetherness, and reduce the inappropriate distribution of products that within the scope of the International Code of Marketing of Breast-milk Substitutes. - Engage the community through our website and social media.
+Improve visibility of the program in the community through community events and use of BFI Wood Buffalo promotional items. - Prepare for a pre-assessment site visit by a BCC-BFI Assessor.